 In this section, we specify the Java SE security permissions that the Jakarta EE Product Provider must provide for each application component type.
-We call these permissions the Jakarta EE security permissions set.
-The Jakarta EE security permissions set is a required part of the Jakarta EE API contract.
+We call these permissions the Jakarta EE security permissions set is a required part of the Jakarta EE API contract.
 We also specify the set of permissions that the Jakarta EE Product Provider must be able to restrict from being provided to application components.
 In addition, we specify the means by which application component providers may declare the need for specific permissions and how these declarations must be processed by Jakarta EE products.